krasanen/lut-full-stack-public/coursework/SDS_learning_diary.md

 Asked from the course directors if it is ok, and it was.
 Everything else than the actual website will be public on this repository.

+Started studying MERN stack with the youtube author that also videoed the MEAN stack course.
+Git init as first step.
+Made a simple MERN barebone stack to be used in the project. zcarRoutes will be used to post and get laptimes of the game.
+Added middleware to router in order to see the request urls.

+As the game database is MySQL, used PHPMySQLAdmin to export MySQL database to JSON format, knowing that MongoDB is almost like JSON (BSON vs. JSON).
+It was correct assumption as MongoDB compass had directly tool to import JSON data into databases collections.
+No there is 322MB of real players car racing data and 7.78MB of pinballing data in the MongoDB zmengames database.
+Uploaded barebone mern-backend to private repository in Github.
+Next step will be to connect to MongoDB.